tendinous-velleity545/exxtnd-sddm-theme/README.md

 Black&White minimalistic SDDM theme based on Qt6.
 This theme inspired by MacOS 26 Tahoe.
 There is no liquid glass and other trash.

 ## Features
-* Without unnecessary dependencies of KDE
+* Without unnecessary dependencies of KDE, you can install it with any DE/WM
 * User's choice when clicking on the avatar
 * Quick access to session management
 * Other familiar functions